mattdesl/color-wander/README.md

 npm run start
 ```

 When you find a seed you like, you can render it as a high-resolution (2560x1440) print.
+The following will render a PNG into the `output/` folder.

 ```sh
 node print [seed]